asimsek/CERNComputingAccount/README.md

 ## How to Request an EOS Space for Users

 > The CERN CMS T2 (EOS Space) is reserved for the CMS collaborators who are resident at CERN for more than 50% of their time for a period of at least a year.
 If you qualifiy for access to the the CERN CMS T2 you can gain access by submitting a GGUS ticket:
+(Open this link through your browser where you defined/add your Grid certificate.)

 https://ggus.eu/?mode=ticket_cms